Jaiganeshjk12/etcd-hypershift-kubevirt-blueprint/README.md

 This blueprint has backup, restore and delete action to manage the backup, restore and retire steps in Kasten respectively.

 ## Backup

+### Deploy the blueprint in Kasten namespace

 Create the blueprint from this repository in your cluster.
 ```bash
 kubectl create -f https://raw.githubusercontent.com/Jaiganeshjk12/etcd-hypershift-kubevirt-blueprint/refs/heads/main/etcd-blueprint.yaml -n kasten-io
 ```
+### Annotate the hostedcluster resource or create a blueprintbinding

 Once the Blueprint is created, annotate the hostedcluster resource in the default clusters namespace(this can change depending on the ACM setup)
 ```bash